JCGlez93/Predicting_FIFA_players_value/README.md

 5- Limitation: the model does only accept numerical values coming from the dataset.
 Ideally you can use dummy variables to increase R2 but you will not be able to create a usable GUI

-## **Bonus**
-- I created another file called bonus where I used dummy variables and created a better machine learning algorithm.\
-- Feel free to use it as template for other projects

 ## **To Do**

 - Better explore the player position as it will probably improve the understanding of the model
-- The raw data gives you 3 positions , ideally you should take 1 and improve the model.

 ## **Thanks and contact info**
-Getting help from Julia Roch & Pedro Muñoz.
+Getting help from Julia Roch ,Javier Molins & Pedro Muñoz.
 Please do email me for further questions : jcglez93@gmail.com